 Although Cannabis has been legalized in Canada and some U.S. states, that does not mean you can cross the border without giving serious thought to the consequences of pot use.
 Cannabis related issues can be serious.
-For detailed information on entering each country see Cannabis Issues When Entering Canada and Cannabis Issues When Entering the U.S.
+For detailed information on entering each country see Cannabis Issues When Entering Canada and Cannabis Issues When Entering the U.S. You should also read our general advice for what to do when approaching Customs.

 The Consequences of Getting Caught